Nick Leddy: New York Islanders (2014–2021)

+Detroit Red Wings (2021–2022)

-Following the 2020–21 season, Leddy, with one year remaining on his contract, was traded by to the Detroit Red Wings in exchange for Richard Pánik and a second-round pick in the 2021 NHL Entry Draft.
+Following the pandemic-shortened 2020–21 season, Leddy, with one year remaining on his contract, was traded to the Detroit Red Wings in exchange for Richard Pánik and a second-round pick in the 2021 NHL Entry Draft.

+St. Louis Blues (2022–2025)

-On March 21, 2022, he was traded to the St. Louis Blues, along with Luke Witkowski, in exchange for Oskar Sundqvist, Jake Walman and a second-round pick in 2023 NHL Entry Draft.
+On March 21, 2022, at the 2022 trade deadline, he was traded to the St. Louis Blues, along with Luke Witkowski, in exchange for Oskar Sundqvist, Jake Walman and a second-round pick in 2023 NHL Entry Draft.
 Leddy signed a four-year $16 million contract extension with the Blues on July 13.

+On March 23, 2024, Leddy played his 1,000th NHL game against his hometown team that drafted him but never played for, the Minnesota Wild.

+San Jose Sharks (2025–present)

+On July 2, 2025, the Blues placed Leddy on waivers; he was subsequently claimed by the San Jose Sharks the following day.

 International play

 Leddy's high school and post-secondary career was supplemented with intermittent international play and development.
 He was a member of the U.S. squad in both the under-17 and under-18 Five Nations tournaments in the Czech Republic.
 In addition, Leddy participated in the 2009 U.S. under-18 evaluation camp in Lake Placid, New York, in association with USA Hockey and the USA Olympic team.
 Leddy had three goals and two assists in just five games at Lake Placid.